- Home

 Weight: 20

-Limited facilities and specialists; adequate for minor issues but not for serious conditions.
+Limited facilities and specialists; suitable for minor issues but not complex care.

 Weight: 80